natgo/wt-wiki-scraper/wikitext-transpiled/ground/Vilkas.md

 === Additional armament ===
 {{Specs-Tank-Weapon|1}}
 <!-- ''Some tanks are armed with several guns in one or more turrets.
 Evaluate the additional weaponry and give advice on its use.
 Describe the ammunition available for additional weaponry.
 Give advice on about how to use them and how to fill the ammunition storage.
 If there is no additional weaponry remove this subsection.'' -->
+{{main|Spike-LR2MR}}

-{{main|Spike-LR2MR}}The Vilkas comes equipped with the Spike-LR2MR IR fire-and-forget missiles, offering a potent but somewhat unpredictable anti-tank capability.
+The Vilkas comes equipped with the Spike-LR2MR IR fire-and-forget missiles, offering a potent but somewhat unpredictable anti-tank capability.
 These missiles show variable reliability, dependent on factors such as target speed, launch angle, distance, and carrier velocity.
-While they hold promise as stand-off weapons effective against heavily armored targets, their performance can be inconsistent.
+While they hold promise as stand-off weapons effective against heavily armoured targets, their performance can be inconsistent.
 Despite their small warhead, successful penetration can result in significant damage to enemy tanks.
 The missile launcher's positioning allows for No Line-of-Sight launches, contingent upon various factors and the target's level of exposure.
-However, their effectiveness diminishes at distances shorter than 400 meters.
-Moreover, their capacity for top-down attacks may encounter limitations, particularly against combat vehicles with additional roof protection, such as Russian tanks with ERA or heavily armored tanks like the Strv 122 or Leopard 2A7 featuring NERA components.
+However, their effectiveness diminishes at distances shorter than 400 metres.
+Moreover, their capacity for top-down attacks may encounter limitations, particularly against combat vehicles with additional roof protection, such as Russian tanks with ERA or heavily armoured tanks like the Strv 122 or Leopard 2A7 featuring NERA components.

 In essence, the Spike-LR2MR's effectiveness hinges largely on chance, making its deployment a calculated risk on the battlefield.
-Commanders must weigh the situational factors carefully when employing these missiles, recognizing both their potential and limitations in engaging enemy armor.
+Commanders must weigh the situational factors carefully when employing these missiles, recognizing both their potential and limitations in engaging enemy armour.

 {| class="wikitable" style="text-align:center" width="100%"
 |-
 ! colspan="4" | [[Spike-LR2MR]] missile || colspan="4" | Reloading rate (seconds)